 apt-get dist-upgrade' will still try to upgrade the packages to the highest version available.

 After MariaDB is installed, and as long as the version number issue exists, an

 apt-get dist-upgrade' will try to remove MariaDB in order to install the

-"upgraded" libmysqlclient and mysql-common packages.
+mysql-common packages.
 To prevent this from

 happening you can hold them so that apt doesn't try to upgrade them.
 To do

 so, open a terminal, become root with '